-Trying to find St. Louis Naturalization records can seem confusing.
-This webpage is designed to help sort out the records created in the Naturalization process and hopefully offer some tips for finding your ancestor's citizenship papers.
+This webpage is designed to help find naturalization records for St. Louis, Missouri.
 It is divided into two main sections, before and after 1906.
 The records created prior to Sept.
 27, 1906 offer minimal information about the applicant.
 After that date much more information is given.|

 St. Louis Naturalization Records Before Sept.
 27, 1906...Naturalizations in the city of St. Louis were generally done in either the St. Louis Circuit Court or a related court (in the Civil Courts building), or the Federal Courts (U.S. District Court and U.S. Circuit Court).
 If your ancestor was Naturalized prior to Sept.
 27, 1906 he probably went to the St. Louis Circuit Court (or a related court in the same building).
 There are online and microfilmed indexes available for naturalization records for the St. Louis Circuit Court in this time frame...

-Pre-1906 Naturalizations done in Federal Courts
+Pre-1906 Naturalizations Done in Federal Courts

-Surviving St. Louis Circuit Court declarations are indexed in the online database ("St. Louis Naturalization Index Cards 1816-1906") listed above.
+Surviving St. Louis Circuit Court declarations are indexed in the online indexes listed above.
 Many St. Louis Declaration of Intention records in this time period have not survived.